 Side Effects of Sage Oil

 Sage oil should not be used or applied topically on the skin of individuals with skin problems because of potential irritations.
-Other reported side effects include inflammation of lips and lining of the mouth, kidney problems, rapid heartbeat, seizures, tremors, vertigo, vomiting and wheezing.23 To avoid the potential skin problems, I suggest using clary sage oil, which possesses similar beneficial properties but is milder.
+Other reported side effects include kidney problems, rapid heartbeat, seizures, tremors, vomiting and wheezing.22 To avoid the potential skin problems, I suggest using clary sage oil, which possesses similar beneficial properties but is milder.